The Water Element: How to Use it in Feng Shui Design

 Water Elements in Home Design

-Use these symbols to generate positive energy in the qualities and areas of life that we associate with the water element.
+Utilize these symbols to create positive energy in areas of life that correspond with the element of water.

 Water Fountain